ABOUT PHILADELPHIA ANCHORS FOR GROWTH AND EQUITY

 Anchoring Our Local Economy: Developing a Local Procurement Strategy for Philadelphia’s Higher Education and Healthcare Institutions (April 2015) identifies the most promising categories for localizing anchor spend.

-This year, Maryia Khandros wrote the article Philadelphia Anchors for Growth and Equity: Applying the Lean Startup Methodology to Build a Financially Sustainable Anchor Collaborative published by Metropolitan Universities.
+In 2019, Maryia Khandros wrote the article Philadelphia Anchors for Growth and Equity: Applying the Lean Startup Methodology to Build a Financially Sustainable Anchor Collaborative published by Metropolitan Universities.
 The article provides an overview of the Philadelphia local purchasing landscape, defines the Lean Startup methodology and looks at the application of the methodology through the lens of PAGE.